A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems: Introduction

 \subsubsection{Cross-robot Localization}

-Multiple maps can be generated from multiple robots using incremental SLAM or other offline mapping techniques.
-These maps might be with partial overlap but are under their own coordinate.
+Multiple online maps can be generated from multiple robots using incremental SLAM or other mapping techniques.
+These maps might have partial overlap but are under their own coordinate.
 Cross-robot localization, or multiple-robot mapping, aims to localize a robot globally on another robot's map.
-Multiple isolated maps could be merged together using cross-robot localization.
-This problem is mathematically identical to the single-robot re-localization~\cite{thrun2002probabilistic} but in a \textit{multi-robot} or parallel manner.
-Online cross-robot localization is performed on a single-session sequence incrementally collected by multiple robots, and perspective changes will happen under this condition.
+More concretely, $\mathbf{D}$ and $\mathbf{M}$ come from different robots and all robots' poses are required to be estimated.
+Theoretically, the cross-robot localization problem is identical to the single-robot re-localization~\cite{thrun2002probabilistic} but in a \textit{multi-robot} scenario.
+Relevant techniques can also be employed for offline map merging applications.
+For instance, cross-robot localization is performed on multiple sessions collected by a single robot for long-term use, while the challenge is that perspective changes may occur under long-term conditions.

-Figure~\ref{fig:applications} sketches these three typical situations.
-They all have one thing in common: \emph{a robot needs to globally estimate relative transformations between its current measurements and the own or other's map}.
-We name this ability as global localization.
-In general, global localization works with different sensors and with fused sensor modalities.
-This survey focuses on the global LiDAR localization problem and relevant techniques.
+Figure~\ref{fig:applications} illustrates three common scenarios in which a robot needs to estimate relative transformations between its current measurements and its own or another robot's map.
+This ability is commonly referred to as global localization, and it can be achieved with various sensors and fused sensor modalities.
+This survey specifically focuses on the global LiDAR localization problem and the techniques and open problems relevant to it.